-I understand that there is no guarantee of breast size and/or shape post-surgery and that improvements that can be achieved are limited by the pre-existing breast anatomy.
+I understand that there is no guarantee of breast size and/or shape post surgery and that the amount of tissue that can be removed is limited by anatomy.

 I understand and accept also that the extent of any scarring is variable and cannot be predicted.